-Nantasket is now available in two formats!
+Nantasket is available in a few formats!

 The cardigan version of Nantasket is currently only available in traditional pattern form.